USS Springfield (CL-66): Battle of Okinawa

 Springfield remained in Pearl Harbor for five days, loading ammunition, fuel, and other supplies in preparation for her deployment to the western Pacific.
 During this period, her anti-aircraft gunners were given shooting practice.
 She thereafter got underway for the combat zone, stopping in Eniwetok on 2 March, and arriving in the fleet's advance base at Ulithi four days after.
 On 14 March, she sailed north to join the Fast Carrier Task Force at sea the following day.
 She operated as part of the defensive screen for the fast aircraft carriers in Task Force 58 for the next three months.
 On 18 and 19 March, the carriers raided the Japanese home islands of Kyushu and Honshu as part of the preparatory attacks before the upcoming invasion of Okinawa, further to the south.
 The carriers then moved to target Okinawa directly, beginning a series of raids from 23 March to 1 April.
 During this period, Springfield contributed to the fleet's antiaircraft defense as heavy Japanese counterattacks repeatedly struck the ships.
 She also carried out shore bombardment on the nearby island of Minami Daito.

 American forces went ashore on Okinawa on 1 April, and the ships of the Fast Carrier Task Force shifted to provide direct support to the men fighting their way across the island in a campaign that lasted for more than a month.
 During this period, Springfield was primarily used to defend against the heavy Japanese air attacks on Allied forces.
-These attacks included wide-spread use of the kamikaze suicide tactics, and Springfields gunners shot down at least three aircraft attempting to crash into American ships.
+These attacks included widespread use of the kamikaze suicide tactics, and Springfields gunners shot down at least three aircraft attempting to crash into American ships.
 On 17 April, after shooting down one of these planes, Springfield came under attack by a second kamikaze, whose pilot tried to crash his plane into the ship.
 Evasive maneuvers allowed the ship to narrowly escape being hit, and the plane crashed into the sea just 50 yd away.

 Springfield was detached to bombard Minami Daito again on 10 and 11 May.
 She thereafter resumed her role as part of the fleet's antiaircraft defense for the rest of the month.
 During this period, on 13 and 14 May, she accompanied the carriers for raids on Japanese airfields on Kyushu, part of an attempt to neutralize the aircraft being used to attack the fleet.
 Springfield remained on station off Okinawa through 28 May.